In this article:

-Your neck can turn black due to many possible reasons, and usually it is nothing to fret about.
-Exposure to chemicals, an improper skin care routine, and unprotected exposure to the sun are usually responsible for darkening of the neck.
+Your neck can turn black due to many possible reasons, and usually, it is nothing to fret about.
+Exposure to chemicals, improper skin care routine, and unprotected exposure to the sun is usually responsible for the darkening of the neck.

 Simple measures can fix this problem, but it is advised to consult a doctor when the neck hyperpigmentation is accompanied by:

 Certain medications such as NSAIDs, tetracyclines, cholesterol-lowering drugs like nicotinic acid, phenytoin, and antimalarials can also darken your neck as a side effect.
 If this bothers you, you can ask your doctor to suggest an alternative medication, if available.

 Can Rubbing Diluted Vinegar Lighten the Dark Skin Around the Neck?

 There is no scientific evidence to suggest that the topical use of diluted vinegar can help fade hyperpigmentation, but its main component – that is, acetic acid – is often used as a peeling agent in chemical exfoliation procedures.